Beginner View Advanced View

 In an uptrend, traders may look to oversold readings to establish long positions.
 In a downtrend, traders may look to overbought readings to establish short positions.

-The Williams %R for this stock is currently showing a bullish reading.
-A bullish reading from -80 to -100 usually indicates that a stock is oversold and once a price reversal signal is noticed, it may indicate a good time to buy this stock.
-Investors should remember that a stock can be in a downtrend, become oversold and remain oversold as the price continues to fall lower.
-Once a stock becomes oversold, investors should wait for a signal that a price reversal has taken place.
-One method could be to wait for Williams %R to cross above -50 for confirmation.
-This confirmation could indicate that an uptrend is occurring with this stock.
-The lower the %R goes in the oversold region, the more likelihood of a stronger bounce back occurring.
+The Williams %R for this stock is currently showing a bearish reading.
+A bearish reading from 0 to -20 usually indicates that a stock is overbought and once a price reversal signal is noticed, it may indicate a good time to sell this stock.
+Investors should remember that a stock can be in an uptrend, become overbought and remain overbought as the price continues to rise higher.
+Once a stock becomes overbought, investors should wait for a signal that a price reversal has taken place.
+One method could be to wait for Williams %R to cross below -50 for confirmation.
+This confirmation could indicate that an downtrend is occurring with this stock.
+The higher the %R goes in the overbought region, the more likelihood of a stronger downward drop occurring.